nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/testScript.md

 To alias a command, you have to start your command with the keyword `alias`.
 >Here is the *format*:

->* `alias <original command> <your command>` - `<your command>` must be a single alphanumeric word, and it cannot be a original-command or already aliased to another command. `<original command>` must be a command word that is specified in the Command Summary section
+>* `alias <original command> <your command>` - `<your command>` must be a single alphanumeric word, and it cannot be an original-command or already aliased to another command. `<original command>` must be a command word that is specified in the Command Summary section

 1. Type `alias schedule s`
 2. Type `s 1 by 10pm`